-- A. Having your IEP team only make the decision on your transition goal - B. Your taking an active role in decision-making about your transition goal at your IEP, where you look at the pros and cons of each goal - C. Your making a snap decision on your transition goal
+- A. Having your IEP team make all the decisions on your transition goal - B. Your taking part in decision-making about your goals on your IEP - C. You making a snap decision on your transition goal

 (Put A, B, or C in chat!)